janekb04/glfwpp/README.md

 }
 ```

 Make sure to disable building the examples by setting the option `GLFWPP_BUILD_EXAMPLES` to `OFF`, if you don't want them built, as they are built by default.
-Also remember to install [the necessary GLFW dependencies](https://www.glfw.org/docs/latest/compile.html).
+Also remember to install [the necessary GLFW dependencies](https://www.glfw.org/docs/latest/compile.html), if you're on Linux.
 You can also consult [`cmake.yml`](https://github.com/janekb04/glfwpp/blob/main/.github/workflows/cmake.yml) to see the complete installation and building process of GLFWPP, its dependencies and the examples on Ubuntu, macOS and Windows.
 Examples may be found in the `/examples` directory.
 Alternatively, just copy-paste the headers and include `glfwpp.h` (not recommended).

 Note: To use functionality from `glfw3native.h`, `native.h` has to be included separately.

 ## Main features

--   Error handling using exceptions (defined in `error.h`).
+-   **Error handling** using exceptions (defined in `error.h`).
--   Strongly typed scoped enums for all GLFW constants that catch all `GLFW_INVALID_ENUM` errors at compile time.
+-   Strongly typed **scoped enums** for all GLFW constants that catch all `GLFW_INVALID_ENUM` errors at compile time.
--   Everything wrapped in namespace `glfw` to avoid name clashing
+-   Everything wrapped in **namespace `glfw`** to avoid name clashing
--   RAII wrappers for windows (`glfw::Window`), cursors (`glfw::Cursor`), key codes (`glfw::KeyCode`), monitors (`glfw::Monitor`), joysticks (`glfw::Joystick`) and the entire library (`glfw::GlfwLibrary`) for automatic resource management.
+-   **RAII wrappers** for windows (`glfw::Window`), cursors (`glfw::Cursor`), key codes (`glfw::KeyCode`), monitors (`glfw::Monitor`), joysticks (`glfw::Joystick`) and the entire library (`glfw::GlfwLibrary`) for automatic resource management.
--   `glfw::Event` class to allow to specify any invocable (function, method, lambda, functor, etc.) as a callback.
-Note: it uses `std::function` which is infamous for its poor performance.
+-   `glfw::Event` class to allow to specify **any invocable** (function, method, lambda, functor, etc.) **as a callback**. _Note: it uses `std::function` which is infamous for its poor performance.
 However, events occur relatively rarely (probably generally no more than a dozen a frame) and as such I wouldn't expect this to be a performance issue.
-At the same time `std::function` has much greater flexibility than raw function pointers.
+At the same time `std::function` has much greater flexibility than raw function pointers._
--   Hints passed through structures (`glfw::InitHints` and `glfw::WindowHints`) instead of through functions with an enum constant.
+-   Hints passed through **structures** (`glfw::InitHints` and `glfw::WindowHints`) instead of through functions with an enum constant.
 -   Mostly very thin wrapping matching nearly exactly the original GLFW naming which makes it both easier to port and allows to use the official GLFW documentation.
--   Performance overhead should be low, due to the thin nature of the wrapper.
-Note: The `glfw::Event` as mentioned above could have a little performance overhead, but it shouldn't be an issue.
+-   Performance overhead should be low, due to the **thin** nature of the wrapper. _Note: The `glfw::Event` as mentioned above could have a little performance overhead, but it shouldn't be an issue.
 Another factor is the use of exceptions for error handling.
-However, most exception implementations have performance penalties only in the exceptional path, which, by assumption, happens rarely.
+However, most exception implementations have performance penalties only in the exceptional path, which, by definition, happens rarely._
--   Now also compatible with [Vulkan-Hpp](https://github.com/KhronosGroup/Vulkan-Hpp).
+-   Now also **compatible with [Vulkan-Hpp](https://github.com/KhronosGroup/Vulkan-Hpp)**.
--   Now also compatible with [Emscripten](https://emscripten.org/).
+-   Now also **compatible with [Emscripten](https://emscripten.org/)**.

 ## Example